jjscheng/nps-calculator/README.md

-# nps-calculator
+# nps-stats
-Client-side application to identify outliers from a Net Promoter Score (NPS) dataset.
+Library that implements statistical functions to describe a data set of Net Promoter Score (NPS) survey data.